Overview

 The Implementation Science for Early Learning Lab (ISELL) was formed in August 2019 by Dr. Lori Caudle and Dr. Margaret Quinn.
 Our focus is to improve early childhood educational practices and child outcomes through engaged scholarship.
 Our work aims to develop pathways between scholarship and the daily experiences of children and early childhood practitioners.

-Specific areas of interest include collaborative professional development that increases pedagogical content knowledge and related practices of pre/in-service teachers, innovative approaches to literacy instruction, and the relationships between practitioners’ beliefs and practices.
+Specific areas of interest include collaborative professional development that increases pedagogical content knowledge and related practices of pre/in-service teachers, innovative approaches to literacy/STEM/SEL instruction, and the relationships between practitioners’ beliefs and practices.

 Objectives

-- Use research-based strategies in educational settings to integrate interventions with practitioners and children to change practice patterns and increase learning.
+• Use research-based strategies in educational settings within programs and interventions that improve practice patterns of educators and increase learning among children.

-- Strengthen pathways between research and practice in early childhood education.
+• Strengthen pathways between research and practice in early childhood education through research-practice partnerships.

 Opportunities for Student Involvement